-Alkane will consult with Mining Energy & Geoscience and DPIE during 2021 regarding the potential to re-open the Peak Hill Gold Mine as an underground mine.
-Those discussions will determine whether the mine proceeds to final closure or works towards the approval of a new development.
+Alkane will consult with Mining Exploration & Geoscience and DPE during 2022 regarding the potential to re-open the Peak Hill Gold Mine as an underground mine.
+Those discussions and feasibility study results will determine whether the mine proceeds to final closure or works towards the approval of a new development.

-Some of the remaining infrastructure on site would be utilised in the new development.
+Some of the remaining infrastructure on site would be utilised in any new development.